vicwomg/pikaraoke/README.md

 Other pi considerations:

 - Should be running Raspberry pi desktop OS if running headed, since it requires a browser
-- 32-bit version of the Bullseye OS is recommended.
-64-bit seemed slower in my testing, but pi4 and above can probably handle it.
-Bookworm seems to install an incompatible version of ffmpeg at the moment.
-Please avoid if possible ( see #323 )
+- 32-bit version of the Bullseye OS is recommended for pi 3.
+64-bit bookworm is fine for pi 4 and above.
-- Disable "screen blanking" in raspi-config if you want to prevent the display from turning off when idle
 - Pi3 might struggle a bit with high-res video playback.
 Overclocking seems to help
+- Disable "screen blanking" in raspi-config if you want to prevent the display from turning off when idle

 Works fine on modern Mac, PCs, and Linux!